arlonproj/arlon/docs/design.md

 #### gen2

-for gen2 clusters, the Cluster Specification is called the base cluster, which is described in detail [here](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md).
+for gen2 clusters, the Cluster Specification is called the cluster template, which is described in detail [here](https://github.com/arlonproj/arlon/blob/main/docs/baseclusters.md).

-A base cluster manifest consists of:
+A cluster template consists of:

 - A predefined list of Cluster API objects: Cluster, Machines, Machine Deployments, etc. to be deployed in the current namespace
 - The specific infrastructure provider to be used (e.g aws).ß
 - Kubernetes version
-- Cluster templates/ flavors that need to be used for creating the cluster manifest (e.g eks, eks-managedmachinepool)
+- Cluster templates/ flavors that need to be used for creating the cluster template (e.g eks, eks-managedmachinepool)

 ### Cluster Preparation